usnistgov/fipy/README.txt

 - ``PeriodicGrid`` meshes have been implemented.
 Currently, however, there and no examples of their use in the manual.

+- Many of the examples have been completely rewritten

+  * A basic 1D diffusion problem now serves as a general tutorial for setting up any problem in |FiPy|.
+  * Several more phase field examples have been added that should make it clearer how to get from the simple 1D case to the more elaborate multicomponent, multidimensional, and anisotropic models.
-- The "Superfill" examples have been substantially improved with better functionality and documentation.
+  * The "Superfill" examples have been substantially improved with better functionality and documentation.
+  * An example of fluid flow with the classic Stokes moving lid has been added.

+- A clear distinction has been made between solving an equation via `solve()` and iterating an non-linear equation to solution via `sweep()`.
+An extensive explanation of the concepts involved has been added to |the FAQ|.

+- Added a `MultiViewer` class that automatically groups several viewers together if the variables couldn't be displayed by a single viewer.

 - The repository has been converted from a CVS to a Subversion_ repository.
 Details on how to check out the new repository are given